WildCodeSchool/dojo-js-toofar/README.md

 Return true of false.

-Tips:

-Normalise data at the earliest opportunity.
-Use unixtime!

 Optional: Improve your code to support returning a third state, whereby the person can cover the distance if they run.
 Assume a running speed of 2km/hour.